 In her free time, Crystal enjoys reading, the theatre and her cats.

 Hayden is a Certified Personal Trainer through the Canadian Society of Exercise Physiology and is recognized as an FRC Mobility Specialist through Functional Anatomy Seminars.

-With a varied Personal Training background Hayden has spent time working with clientele ranging from junior high athletes to Grandma and Grandpa who have no experience in the gym.
+With a varied Personal Training background, Hayden has spent time working with clientele ranging from junior high athletes to Grandma and Grandpa who have no experience in the gym.
 He focuses his instruction around pragmatic strength training principles and controlling joint range through individualized mobility prescriptions.

 In his spare time, Hayden enjoys strength training and experimenting with exercises to develop new ways to deal with unique client issues and requests.
-He also loves hiking in the Rocky Mountains and never turns down and opportunity to push himself physically in new ways.
+He also loves hiking in the Rocky Mountains and never turns down an opportunity to push himself physically in new ways.